stevegt/grid-cli/v2/cache.md

 By following this procedure, the PromiseGrid Kernel ensures efficient use of the cache while leveraging modular execution to handle cache misses.
 This approach harmonizes decentralized cache handling with the overall system's modular and promise-based architecture.

+### Cache features and capabilities

+- Does the cache even need to know anything about modules, or is it just a simple nested key-value store?

+The cache in the PromiseGrid kernel is designed to be a simple nested key-value store that focuses on storing and retrieving messages based on their positional parameters.
+It does not need to be aware of the specifics of modules, promises, or protocols.
+Its primary role is to facilitate efficient retrieval of responses to hashed function calls, and it can be extended with capability-based security mechanisms if needed.
+The actual handling of permissions and validation of capabilities can be delegated to modules, maintaining a clean separation of concerns.

 ## Open Questions

 - It sounds like a cache node struct might include a field that marks or flags the node as being an executable, an argument, or a result message.
 Is that a good design?
 Or is it better to assume that the first key field is always an executable and the remaining fields are positional arguments?

 - The cache stores messages intact, so the cache index tree is built from the message's positional parameters, starting with the first parameter in position zero, which we've been calling the promise hash.
 It appears that the cache knows very little about protocols, promises, or anything else other than the positional parameters of the message.
 The cache is a simple nested key-value store.
 The value is the message, and the key is the message's parameters.

 - As far as permissions and capabilities go, we might have a situation where a cache key or value is encrypted, and the cache node is unlocked by a capability.
 This would be a way to implement a capability-based security model; the capability would be a key that is used by the kernel to unlock the cache node.
 - Alternatively, the kernel knows nothing about capabilities, and it is up to modules to verify that the caller has the necessary permissions to access a resource.
 This would be a more traditional capability model, where the capability is a token that is passed to the module, and the module verifies the token before granting access to the resource.

-- Does the cache even need to know anything about modules, or is it just a simple nested key-value store?
+- It's not clear whether, when we talk about the cache and the messages it stores, we are talking about request messages or response messages.
+Which is it?
+Or is it both?
+Or are they both the same thing?
+Is every message a promise, an assertion of truth?